SNAP-8

 Q: How does SNAP-8 compare to Botox?

 A: Botox produces complete, immediate paralysis of targeted muscles for 3 to 4 months.
-SNAP-8 produces partial, gradual muscle activity reduction that is cumulative over weeks.
+SNAP-8 is described as producing partial, gradual muscle activity reduction that is cumulative over weeks, on supplier data rather than independent trials.
 Botox is more effective for deep wrinkles, while SNAP-8 is better for maintenance, prevention, and those who prefer non-invasive options.

 Q: Can I combine SNAP-8 with GHK-Cu topical?

 A: Yes, this is an excellent combination.
 Apply them at different times (SNAP-8 morning, GHK-Cu evening, or alternate) to avoid potential competition for absorption.
-GHK-Cu supports collagen synthesis while SNAP-8 reduces muscle-driven wrinkle formation.
+GHK-Cu supports collagen synthesis while SNAP-8 is aimed at muscle-driven wrinkle formation.

 Q: What concentration of SNAP-8 should I use?